Felixiden1987/Quiz-Game/README.md

 #### CSS
 - No errors were found after the official (jigsaw) validator had gone through it.
 #### JS
-- No errors were found in jshint
+- No errors were found in jshint, only warnings that refers to versions before ES6.
 #### Accessibility
 - I confirmed that the fonts and colors i've used are easy to read and are accessible, after using the lighthouse tool in Chrome.
 ![Accessibility](https://github.com/Felixiden1987/Quiz-Game/blob/main/assets/images/lighthouse.png)